 Most of our coffees are processed using this method, as it highlights the properties of the bean and, when done well, this process tends to result in more distinct, cleaner flavours.
 Some of our favourites have been the Marawaka (PNG), Maria Edilma Medina (Colombia) or Mbrizi (Burundi).

 The whole cherry (flesh + bean) is left as it comes and air/sun-dried in beds right after picking - no separation of layers is done as opposed to the washed method.
-This is typically performed in regions with no real access to technology or water, or when the gatherers/farmers live too far from a washing station.
+This process is typically performed in regions with no real access to technology or water, or when the gatherers/farmers live too far from a washing station.
 This independence from electricity and water makes this method the one with the least impact on the environment.

-Achieving consistency of flavour is rather difficult because it requires the best practices and full attention from the producers as the cherries ripen and ferment.
+Achieving consistency of flavour is somewhat tricky because it requires the best practices and full attention from the producers as the cherries ripen and ferment.
 It requires less technology but the right climate conditions and extreme care and experience.
 The flavours are quite complex and fermenty, often showing jammy fruit and a little winey-ness.

 You can tell we are quite picky with our naturals, as we’ve only purchased two single origins so far.
 Also, our discontinued Toucan Party blend featured washed and natural process coffees.
 Our highlight: Limoncillo from Nicaragua.

 The name comes from the stickiness of the beans during this process.
 It’s somehow in between a washed and dried process.
 Some flesh or pulp is left on the cherry as it goes through the de-pulping machine, straight after picking.
 The fermentation occurs right after when the beans are left drying either in indoors or outdoor beds.
 (This video from Cafe Imports explains it really well!).

 This tends to highlight sweetness and fruitiness (less exaggerated than in the naturals) and a more rounded acidity than washed coffees.
 We just had one of our only honey process ever coming from Sehe (Burundi).